|Business Rating:||4.9 / 5|

-- $189 CLEAR® credit: You’ll get an annual credit for CLEAR® biometric security screening when you pay for your membership with the card (where available).
+- $189 CLEAR® Plus credit: You’ll get an annual credit for CLEAR® biometric security screening when you pay for your membership with the card (where available) (Subject to auto-renewal).

 - Pay with Points on prepaid car rental bookings: Use Pay with Points or earn 2 Membership Rewards points per dollar on prepaid car rental bookings made through Amex Travel.

 How do businesses use the Business Platinum card?

 Given its generous travel perks, the Business Platinum card could be a good option for businesses that require frequent travel.
 Here’s how one small business owner took advantage of the card:

 Small Business Credit Profiles